-- Housekeeping skills – generally, you will be responsible for running your Clients home and this means keeping it clean and tidy to a high standard, managing a budget for shopping, doing laundry & ironing and being able to use your own initiative to identify when tasks need completing.
+- Housekeeping skills – As a Live-In Carer, you will be responsible for running your Clients home and this means keeping it clean and tidy to a high standard, managing a budget for shopping, doing laundry & ironing and being able to use your own initiative to identify when tasks need completing.

-- The ability to work alone and unsupervised, potentially in rural locations – unlike most other jobs where you work directly with colleagues, have friends in the office or work with the public and meet many different people each day, with Live-In Care, it is usually just you and the Client together for the majority of the time.
+- The ability to work alone and unsupervised, potentially in rural locations – for a Live-In Carer, the role is unlike most other jobs where you work directly with colleagues, have friends in the office or work with the public and meet many different people each day.
+With Live-In Care, it is usually just you and the Client together for the majority of the time.
 You may also be placed with a Client who lives in a small village or rural location.
 We regularly call and visit however, these circumstances will not suit everyone, and it is important you will feel comfortable with these potential situations.

 - Willingness to provide personal care support which involves physical contact between you and the Client as you help them to wash, shower, dress, with continence care or hygiene support after using the toilet.

 If I do Live-In Care, will I have my own bedroom in the Clients house?